-JPMorgan Asset Management (Europe) S.à.r.l. has been designated by the Directors of JPMF as Management Company to provide investment management, administration and marketing functions to JPMF with the possibility to delegate part of such functions to third parties.
+JPMorgan Asset Management (Europe) S.à.r.l. has been designated by the Directors of JPMF as Management Company to provide investment management, administration and marketing functions to calculated by dividing the net asset value attributable to each class, being the value of its assets less its liabilities, by the number of Shares of such class then in issue.
+The resulting sum shall be rounded to the nearest two decimal places.